-The Statement of Accounts was authorised for issue by the Corporate Director of Finance and Resources on 14 July 2022.
+The Statement of Accounts was authorised for issue by the Corporate Director of Finance and Resources on 14 July 2022, and subsequently on 1 November 2022 and 27 January 2023.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.